 - The Company has a ton of “off-balance-sheet” equity, which is a little unusual – actually, a lot unusual.
 This reduces financing risk, but it also messes with the predictability of the capital structure.
 Furthermore, having that $1 million shareholder debt converted to equity would dilute a 5% shareholder to near invisibility overnight.

-- Their history is very short, so how much can we extrapolate from it?
+- Their history is concise, so how much can we extrapolate from it?
 Historical earnings are useful only in that their trend suggests that $500k EBITDA next year is plausible.